Ouphix/synchro-psychotherapies/steps2.md

 ### INCANT Study in France

-We didn't collect the videos of all the centers, instead, we had access to the videos of France study.
-There were several centers with several configurations.
+We didn't collect the videos of all the centers, instead, we had access to the videos of France study, from French centers.
+There were 2 centers with different configurations.
 The videos were recorded in order to evaluate the application of MDFT principals.
 Technically, it was not supposed a priori that they would be used to evaluate social signal.
 For somes subjects, there are a lot of videos but for others, only a few were recorded.

 ### Material and methods
 #### Videos